 This course is designed to help students develop increased reading fluency and comprehension to improve reading for academic coursework.
 Students focus on the active reading process, including the integration of paraphrasing, summarizing and interacting with text.
 Students read and interact with a variety of academic materials relevant to their individual reading level.
 This course further develops vocabulary, word attack skills, and spelling.

-This course is designed to assist students in continuing to develop reading fluency and comprehension to improve reading for academic coursework.
+These courses are designed to assist students as they further develop reading fluency and comprehension in preparation for advanced academic coursework.
 Students focus on morpheme analysis, semantic mapping, active reading strategies, and vocabulary development.
-Additionally, reciprocal teaching techniques are used to strengthen students’ reading comprehension skills.
-Students practice independently choosing strategies to apply to content texts to improve comprehension of the material.
+Reciprocal teaching techniques are used to strengthen students’ comprehension skills, reading comprehension skills, and self-reflective abilities.
+Students practice independently, choosing strategies to apply to content texts to improve comprehension of the material.

 Introduction to Executive Function Coaching

 This course is designed to introduce students to executive functions using practical, structured, and research-based strategies.
 In general, this class is appropriate for underclass students.
 Executive function coaching is hands-on and uses a student’s strengths to help him/her develop academic coaching skills.
 In this course, students gain knowledge and awareness of the development of executive functions.
 The course focuses on direct instruction of planning and prioritization of assignments, as well as organizational, time management, task initiation and completion, and self-advocacy and self-monitoring strategies.

 Executive Function Coaching